jpsaha/MOTPold/index.md

 <span style="color: fuchsia"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
 Further details will be published in the month of June 2024.**</span>

+<span style="color: green"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
+Further details will be published in the month of June 2024.**</span>

+<span style="color: lime"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
+Further details will be published in the month of June 2024.**</span>

+<span style="color: purple"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
+Further details will be published in the month of June 2024.**</span>

+<span style="color: navy"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
+Further details will be published in the month of June 2024.**</span>

 <!--
 <i class="fas fa-phone-square"></i>